theSSaini/IEEE-Scribbl-exercises/python-exercise/README.md

 ## Hints
 You will definitely need the following methods:

-1. Input Scanner - to scan the user input
+1. 'Main' method - to scan and parse user input and call appropriate methods
-2. Input Parser - to parse the user input and apply it to the game
+2. Random Computer Algorithm - to randomly select a random move
-3. Random Computer Algorithm - to randomly select a random move
+3. 'Printer' - to print the board when necessary
 4. Win/Lose/Draw Detector - to end the game and notify the user

 The rest is up to you!